akshayjshah/attest/README.md

 ## Status and support

 `attest` supports the [two most recent major releases][go-versions] of Go, with a minimum of Go 1.18.
-Its currently _unstable_, but I hope to cut a stable 1.0 soon after the Go 1.19 release.
+It's currently _unstable_, but I hope to cut a stable 1.0 soon after the Go 1.19 release.

 ## Legal